The UCL Academy – What Makes us Different?

 Academy students benefit from a programme of master-classes, seminars and summer schools, given by UCL staff and making use of UCL’s laboratory, library and other teaching facilities.
 These are designed to build on the teaching undertaken in class and help to extend students’ understanding of core topics.
 It also helps to prepare students for the transition between school and university teaching.

 UCL also has a tremendous resource in its students.
 We draw on well- established networks of UCL student mentors, with UCL students as role models, classroom assistants and sources of informal advice and guidance.

 Our staff also benefit from the partnership and are regularly given opportunities to access resources at UCL and the Institute of Education.

-And the first day of an Academy student’s school career is spent at UCL, where they are addressed and inspired by some of the world’s leading academics at the very start of their school career.
+And in the first week of an Academy student’s school career a day is spent at UCL, where they are addressed and inspired by some of the world’s leading academics at the very start of their school career.

 At The UCL Academy, we encourage our staff to continually look for ways to raise teaching standards and consequently improve outcomes for our students.
 To support this, we’ve invested in IRIS Connect; a system trusted by thousands of educators and educational institutions throughout the world, to empower teachers to have more ownership of their professional development, grow in confidence and collaborate successfully with peers.